Brenda Sue Fulton

-Brenda S. "Sue" Fulton is an American government official and former military officer who has served as the assistant secretary of veterans affairs for public and intergovernmental affairs in the United States Department of Veterans Affairs since July 2022.
+Brenda S. "Sue" Fulton is a former American government official and former military officer who has served as the assistant secretary of veterans affairs for public and intergovernmental affairs in the United States Department of Veterans Affairs.
 She commissioned in the United States Army as a signal officer, serving as both a platoon leader and company commander in Germany before receiving an honorable discharge at the rank of captain.

 Education

-Fulton is a 1980 graduate of the United States Military Academy at West Point, a member of the Academy's first class to admit women.
+Fulton is a 1980 graduate of the United States Military Academy at West Point, a member of the academy's first class to admit women.

 Career

 LGBT Military Activism

 Fulton worked briefly with the Campaign for Military Service (later SLDN), supporting President Bill Clinton's efforts to overturn the ban on gay service.
 These efforts failed, leading to the "Don't Ask, Don't Tell" policy.

 After the inauguration of President Barack Obama in 2009, Fulton served as a founding board member of Knights Out, an organization of LGBT West Point graduates, and later OutServe, the association of actively-serving LGBT military members.
 In those roles, she advocated for repeal of "Don't Ask, Don't Tell," and worked closely with the Pentagon on implementation of the repeal.
 She is still active in Knights Out,.
 She also served initially as the president of SPARTA, an LGBT military group advocating for transgender military service.

 Fulton was among the more than 75 USMA women alumni who attended the first Ranger School graduation to include women, calling the moment as important as her classmates' own graduation from West Point.